TylerMorgan142/Project4/README.md

 ## Code Validation

 ### HTML
-All html code passed the [W3C validator](https://validator.w3.org/)
+All html code passed the [W3C validator](https://validator.w3.org/) with the exception of a stray end div tag that I cannot find.
 ### CSS
 All css code passed the [W3C validator](https://jigsaw.w3.org/css-validator/#validate_by_input)